scholarworks/sipity/CONTRIBUTING.md

 If you need to skip the `pre-push` hook, use the `--no-verify` option when you push to a branch.

-## Build Requirements/Policies
+## Build Goals

 * Our test suite must complete in 30 seconds or less
 * Our code coverage must be 100%
 * Our code must have 100% style guide compliance
   - Or a clear reason for exclusion
+* Our code will have a 3.75 or higher grade on [Code Climate](https://codeclimate.com/github/ndlib/sipity)

-A slow test suite is an indicator of an unhealthy test suite; Therefore lets keep it fast.
+A slow test suite is an indicator of an unhealthy test suite;
+Therefore lets keep it under 30 seconds.

-Code that is not covered in test means code that we are not "owning" and documenting; Therefore keep test coverage high.
+Code that is not covered in test means code that we are not "owning" and documenting; Therefore lets keep the test coverage at 100%.

-Code that does not conform to the style guide can be disorienting; Therefore lets adhear to the style guide.
+Code that does not conform to the style guide can be disorienting; Therefore lets adhear to 100% style guide compliance or articulate why we are violating the styleguide.

+### What Happens We Pass the 30 Second Threshold?

+Our application is going to continue to grow; And so will the completion time of our tests.
+If we hit the 30 second mark, we'll review what is happening and adjust the goal.

 ## But Rubocop is complaining too much...